goshiphq/goship-cms/content/blog/3-tips-for-shipping-strategy-success-in-2021.md

 ---
-keywords: shipping strategy, freight shipping
+keywords: shipping strategy, successful shipping strategy in 2021
 author: GoShip Admin
-title: 3 Tips for Shipping Strategy Success in 2021
+title: 3 Tips for Building A Successful Shipping Strategy in 2021
 intro: >-
   COVID-19 and the subsequent economic fallout was a trying time for both businesses and supply chains in 2020.
 And while uncertainty still hangs over